 And you can always optimize your campaign on the fly once you’ve had time to digest the data and determine what’s working and what isn’t.
 You can make these changes in real-time, without any down time or the need to renegotiate an entire campaign every time you want to modify something.

-In the few short years that programmatic ads have been around, they’ve completely changed how advertising is bought and sold online.
-The trend toward automation has hit the marketing world, and arguably, one day, the majority of online ads will be bought and sold programmatically.
+In the few short years that programmatic Advertising has been around, they’ve completely changed how advertising is bought and sold online.
+The trend toward automation has hit the marketing world, and arguably, the majority of online ads will be bought and eventually sold programmatically.

-Let’s just take a look at some recent statistics:
+Let’s just take a look at some recent statistics with Programmatic Advertising:

 According to eMarketer: